Maheepk/ListMovieV1/README.md

-# Reddit-Test
+# ListMovie

-clone the repo, and run `pod install` from the Example directory first.
+clone the repo, and run `pod install` from the Source Folder, that will create Workspace file, open work space file and project should work for you.

 ## Requirements